Backwards in time

 At first I did not know what was happening.
 I stopped sleeping and started shaking uncontrollably.
 Then I knew what it was.
 I had been through four other Kundalini rises in my life.
 Kundalini is awakening energy that rests at the base of the spine.
 When activated, it moves its way up the spine through the main channels and energy centers, clearing and dislodging psychical and emotional blocks.
 This clearing makes room for illumination or, at best full awakening.

 In a greedy, egoic attempt to reach enlightenment, I employed other spiritual practices in an attempt to maximize the Kundalini Awakening.
 The resulting energy burst, running chaotically through my system, released lifetimes of karma and unfelt emotions.
 It felt like the bottom dropped out.
 My system collapsed.
 I looked like I was dying and thought I might go insane.
 I lost 40 pounds in 2 months.
-I did not sleep for 3 months.
-My whole body ached.
+I had such incredible insomnia that I thought I would go insane.

 My connection to the Earth, to being in the moment, became my priority, and my means of access was my body.
 I used my awareness to guide me back into my body.
 I felt and released what previously had been too scary to feel, and my intuitive gifts grew.
 My ground returned and my life force became unblocked.
 I now realized my body was my doorway to awakening.
 Finally, my sleep and weight returned and my nervous system calmed.
 I have been forever changed by this upgrade and what I learned in regaining my body.